-Their tools such as grinding stones, arrow points, and other of this kind were similar to those used by others, but their pottery was mostly gray wares with polished and very smooth surfaces or designs pinched into the clay.
+Their tools, such as grinding stones, arrow points, and many others of this kind, were similar to those used by other tribes.
+Their pottery, however, was mostly gray wares with polished and very smooth surfaces or designs pinched into the clay.

-Fremont pictographs and petroglyph are famous.
-They depict trapezoidal figures with arms, legs, and fingers, and are decorated with headdresses and necklaces; there are also animal-like figures such as deer, dogs, bighorn sheep, birds, snakes, and lizards.
+Fremont pictographs and petroglyphs are famous.
+They depict trapezoidal figures with arms, legs, and fingers and are decorated with headdresses and necklaces; there are also animal-like figures such as deer, dogs, bighorn sheep, birds, snakes, and lizards.

 Fremont Indian's pottery State Park and Museum, Utah

-The purpose of these figurines is still unknown, but it has been suggested the artifacts may have been associated with fertility or religious rituals of the Fremont people.
+The purpose of the figurines is still unknown, but the researchers suggested the artifacts may be associated with fertility or the Fremont people's religious rituals.

 Later, the Fremont Culture and its artifacts began to decline about 1150 AD and ceased to exist by AD 1300.
 New people moved into Fremont territory, but what happened to the Fremont Indians is not entirely explained.